amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 | Fourth | 0 |

 ### Substreams
 [V1](#v1-format) allows the connection to be divided into multiple reliable substreams.
 The maximum number of substreams is decided during the connection handshake (with [option 4](#optional-data)).
-Every substream has its own [RC4 streams](#encryption) (but with the same key) and its own incrementing [sequence ids](#sequence-id).
+Every substream has its own [RC4 streams](#encryption) and its own incrementing [sequence ids](#sequence-id).
 Substreams only cover reliable packets.
 Unreliable packets do not belong to a substream.

 NEX never uses more than one substream, and always sets the maximum substream id to 0.